ngkore/docs/ebpf/understanding-ebpf-in-kernel.md

-# eBPF: Unveiling the Future of Computing
+# Understanding eBPF in the Linux Kernel

 **Author:** [Khushi Chhillar](https://www.linkedin.com/in/kcl17/)